172 Baucis

-172 Baucis is a large main belt asteroid that was discovered by French astronomer Alphonse Borrelly on February 5, 1877, and named after a fictional character in the Greek legend of Baucis and Philemon.
+172 Baucis is a large main belt asteroid that was discovered by French astronomer Alphonse Borrelly on February 5, 1877.
+It was named after a fictional character in the Greek legend of Baucis and Philemon.
 The adjectival form of the name is Baucidian.

+This object is orbiting the Sun at a distance of 2.38 AU with an eccentricity of 0.11 and an orbital period of 3.67 years.
+The orbital plane is inclined at an angle of 10° to the plane of the ecliptic.
+Based on infrared measurements, it has a diameter of 62.43 km.
 It is classified as an S-type asteroid based upon its spectrum.

 Photometric observations of this asteroid from the southern hemisphere during 2003 gave a light curve that indicated a slow synodic rotation period of 27.417 ± 0.013 hours and a brightness variation of 0.25 in magnitude.

 Polarimetric study of this asteroid reveals anomalous properties that suggests the regolith consists of a mixture of low and high albedo material.
 This may have been caused by fragmentation of an asteroid substrate with the spectral properties of CO3/CV3 carbonaceous chondrites.